petervanderdoes/AVH-Amazon/readme.txt

 	* The shortcode creates text, picture or text & picture links.
 	* If a text link or text & picture link is used, the default text is the item description from Amazon but the text of the link can be changed.
 	* The value all for the ASIN option will show all items from your wishlist.
 In combination with a text & picture link type you can create a wishlist page.
+	* Use the option col="<nr>" to set the number of columns to display.

 * Tools
 	* Look up your wishlist ID.